INDIAN CHILD WELFARE ACT

 “Indian Custodian” under the Indian Child Welfare Act

 This guide/form explains what an “Indian custodian” is.
 It also explains what responsibilities and rights Indian custodians have.
 This guide can help you if you are an Indian custodian or you need to become one.
 This guide can also help you if you are an Indian parent and you think you want someone else to be an Indian custodian for your child.
 A “Designation of Indian Custodian” guide and form are here for you to use.

 ICWA Advocate Guide for California Courts

 ICWA Advocate Training Webinars

-This ICWA Webinar Series is designed to provide tribal ICWA social advocates with the training resources and expertise.
+Our ICWA Webinar Series provides tribal ICWA social advocates with training resources and expertise.

 This series begins with an understanding of the cultural impact that the dependency system has on the Native population.
 Also included is an overview of the dependency and delinquency system and applicable ICWA and state laws.
 Finally, the program will help the advocates develop and strengthen their courtroom advocacy skills.